PCCI’s Steve Miff Nominated for Dallas Business Journal’s Most Admired CEO Award

 If at Level 2, Leadership Teams Should Be:

-• Integrating SDOH market insights into your strategic planning process and your community engagement plan
+• Integrating NMDOH market insights into your strategic planning process and your community engagement plan

-• Use block-level SDOH in community needs assessments
+• Use block-level NMDOH in community needs assessments

 • Anticipating and predicting the correlations between multiple social and economic factors to inform your patient flow and access strategy (including your telehealth strategy).
 Start conducting trend analyses to anticipate and forecast the changes in local-market dynamics that will impact utilization, payer mix, and social/economic barriers to health.